Setting Up the SAML Web Browser SSO Feature

 Provide the values you collected in Step 2: Gather Information.

-Be ready with the metadata file generated by Policy Manager in Step 4: Configure the domain in Policy Manager.
-Make sure you get the correct file for the scenario:
+Get the correct metadata file generated by Policy Manager in Step 4: Configure the domain in Policy Manager.

 • If the domain will be used for Community Manager login: the metadata.xml file for the container that has Community Manager installed.